CurvNet: Latent Contour Representation and Iterative Data Engine for Curvature Angle Estimation: Experiments

 \subsubsection{Maximum Cobb Angle Evaluation}

 Table~\ref{table:comparison} shows comparison results on the public AASCE2019 dataset.
-It can be seen that our SG-LRA maintains top-tier performance on AASCE2019.
-Compared to regression-based methods like Faster-RCNN, SG-LRA performs better, due to our LRA parameterized spine representation for precise Cobb angle calculation.
-Compared to segmentation-based methods, SG-LRA with sparse and dense assignments can more accurately detect spinal segment contours, better addressing issues of spinal mask connectivity/fragmentation.
-Compared to landmark-based methods, our LRA coefficient regression combined with the anchor box classification branch can more accurately localize corner points, giving stronger robustness for non-rectangular spinal segments.
+It can be seen that our CurvNet maintains top-tier performance on AASCE2019.
+Compared to regression-based methods like Faster-RCNN, CurvNet performs better, due to our latent contour parameterized spine representation for precise Cobb angle calculation.
+Compared to segmentation-based methods, CurvNet with sparse and dense assignments can more accurately detect spinal segment contours, better addressing issues of spinal mask connectivity and fragmentation.
+Compared to landmark-based methods, our latent contour coefficient regression combined with the anchor box classification branch can more accurately localize corner points, giving stronger robustness for non-rectangular spinal segments.

 Besides, we visualize different spine representations in Fig.~\ref{page5fig5}.
-It can be seen that our LRA parameterized spine representation is more fine-grained than landmark-based and rectangular-box-based representations, enabling more precise Cobb angle calculation.
+It can be seen that our latent contour parameterized spine representation is more fine-grained than landmark-based and rectangular-box-based representations, enabling more precise Cobb angle calculation.